visioninhope/foundationallm/docs/deployment/deployment-standard.md

         cd foundationallm
         ./deploy/scripts/Unified-Deploy.ps1 -resourceGroup <rg_name> -location <location> -subscription <target_subscription_id>
         ```

+        >**NOTE**: Make sure to set the `<location>` value to a region that supports Azure OpenAI services.
+See [Azure OpenAI service regions](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) for more information.

     2. Option 2: Full deployment using Microsoft Azure Kubernetes Service (AKS)
         To deploy to an AKS environment instead, run the same script with the added argument `-deployAks 1`, as shown below.
 This will provision all of the required infrastructure, deploy the API and web app services as pods in an AKS cluster, and import data into Cosmos DB.